"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Being a self-hosted platform, WordPress e-commerce store performance largely depends on your web host server quality and third-party resources.

-It can also mean that small businesses and individuals on a tight budget will struggle to get the services and tools required for optimal site performance, especially if you have little to no knowledge of codes.
+It can also mean that small businesses and individuals on a tight budget struggle to get the services and tools required for optimal site performance, especially if you have little to no knowledge of codes.

-Shopify is a hosted platform that’s built for speed and optimal user experience.
+Shopify is a hosted platform built for speed and optimal user experience.
 The backend infrastructure scales the computing systems to give maximum speed and performance.

-Also, Shopify’s underlying technology is lightweight and less resource intensive, this gives it an upper hand over WordPress in terms of speed.
+Also, Shopify’s underlying technology is lightweight and less resource-intensive; this gives it an upper hand over WordPress in terms of speed.

 All these can also mean that you have less control over optimizing your Shopify store.
 For example, you don’t have control over which CDN to use, local browser cache, and server-side page cache.